FhenixProtocol/fhenix-docs/docs/devdocs/Setting Up Your Environment/Foundry.md

 - Simulated FHE Operations: All FHE operations, including encryption, decryption, and encrypted data handling, are simulated to replicate their behavior in a network environment.
 This approach facilitates seamless development and testing without requiring a fully operational FHE network.
-- Permissions: The template includes utilities (PermissionHelper.sol) for creating permissions related to FHE operations.
+- Permissions: The template includes utilities (`PermissionHelper.sol`) for creating permissions related to FHE operations.
 These utilities enable users to test and verify that contracts correctly implement access-controlled actions, such as viewing balances of encrypted tokens.
-For more about permissions, see the [Fhenix Documentation](../Writing%20Smart%20Contracts/Permissions.md) section.
+For more about permissions, see [here](../Writing%20Smart%20Contracts/Permissions.md).

 ## Writing Tests